 This is much more complicated than you may think.
 The introduction of the SA will mean that the majority of taxpayers will not pay tax on their savings income.
 The government has therefore removed the requirement (from 6 April 2016) for banks and building societies to deduct tax from account interest they pay to customers.

-Some types of interest have always been received without tax deduction at source and will therefore continue to be paid gross.
+Some types of interest have always been received without tax deduction at source.
+Therefore they will continue to be paid gross.
 Interest on corporate bonds listed on the London Stock Exchange is paid gross for example.
-However, in 2016/17 basic rate tax will still be deducted at source from some forms of savings income such as interest distributions from unit trusts and OEICs.
+However, in 2016/17 basic rate tax will still be deducted at source from some forms of savings income.
+For example, interest distributions from unit trusts and OEICs.
 The government proposes to remove this requirement from April 2017.

 Maximising your entitlement to the allowances